-We expect another very busy year ahead, potentially exacerbated by economic challenges facing communities.
+We expect another very busy year ahead, exacerbated by recent severe weather events and economic challenges facing communities.
 This is against a backdrop of significant long-term growth in demand for Police response, notably in family harm and mental health incidents, and the ongoing impacts from the COVID-19 pandemic.